ShyeChern/react-template/README.md

 **_To create a production bundle, run `npm run build`_**\
 **_To run production in local, run `serve -s build` and `npm install -g serve` if you don't have serve_**

+## Running in Docker

+1. Create a file named docker-compose.yml and by following the format in docker-compose.yml.example
+2. Run **docker-compose --env-file .env.production up** (Specify your .env file)

 ## Todo

-- `cookie show modal before cookie timeout`
+- `show alert before cookie timeout`
-- `logout sometimes will auto login again`

 Feel free to contact me at chern-97@hotmail.com